 DMARC Analyzer is a pure play DMARC specialist with over 15 years of email deliverability experience.
 We provide user friendly DMARC Analyzer software and we act as your expert guide move towards a reject policy as fast as possible.
 Sign up for a free

 Logically we require a SPF record in the DNS so we can validate it.

-When using SPF you can only do 10 (nested) DNS lookups.
-Please check our knowledgebase article for more information about this subject.
+When using SPF, you can only perform 10 (nested) DNS lookups.
+Please check our knowledgebase article for more information on subject.